On the Quasitrace Problem and a Characterization of W*-algebras: Equivalences

-Moreover, since $\pi|_M$ must also be faithful, our assumption tells us that $\pi(M)$ is a von Neumann algebra on $H$.
-We wish to show that for \emph{any} MASA $N$ of $\mathcal{A}$, $\pi(N)$ is also a von Neumann on $H$, so that we can invoke the concrete Pedersen Theorem \ref{PTheorem}.
+Moreover, since $\pi|_M$ must also be faithful, we have that $\pi|_M: M \to \mathcal{B}(H)$ is a faithful, CAP $\ast$-homomorphism between W*-algebras, hence ultraweakly continuous, and so $\pi(M)$ is a von Neumann algebra on $H$.
+We wish to show that for \emph{any} MASA $N$ of $\mathcal{A}$, $\pi(N)$ is also a von Neumann algebra on $H$, so that we can invoke the concrete Pedersen Theorem \ref{PTheorem}.

 Fix a MASA $N \subseteq \mathcal{A}$.
 Let $(p_i)_{i \in I}$ be a family of pairwise orthogonal projections in $N$.
-If $I$ is finite, then clearly $\pi\big(\sum_{i} p_i \big) = \sum_i \pi(p_i)$.
-Since $\tau|_N$ is faithful and normal, $N$ is countably decomposable and therefore, without loss of generality, we may assume that $I = \mathbb{N}$.
+If $I$ is finite, then clearly Since $\tau|_N$ is faithful and normal, $N$ is countably decomposable and therefore, without loss of generality, we may assume that $I = \mathbb{N}$.
 Thus, let $(p_k)_{k \in \mathbb{N}}$ be a sequence of pairwise orthogonal projections in $N$.
 We will inductively choose a sequence of pairwise orthogonal projections $q_k \in M$ (the MASA on which we know $\pi$ to be completely additive) such that $q_k \sim p_k$ for each $k$.